Augusto Antonio Barbera

 Augusto Antonio Barbera (born 25 June 1938) is an Italian judge and former constitutional law professor at the University of Bologna.
 In his political career he was member of the Chamber of Deputies between 1976 and 1994 for the Italian Communist Party and later the Democratic Party of the Left.
 In 1993 he served shortly as Minister without portfolio for relations with Parliament in the government of Prime Minister Carlo Azeglio Ciampi.
-Barbera has been Judge of the Constitutional Court of Italy since 21 December 2015.
+Barbera has been Judge of the Constitutional Court of Italy since 21 December 2015 and its President since 12 December 2023.

 Career

 Barbera was born in Aidone on 25 June 1938.
 He obtained a degree in Jurisprudence with a specialization in constitutional law.
 Between 1967 and 1969 he worked abroad as a researcher at the universities of Karlsruhe and Heidelberg.

 Barbera was a lecturer of constitutional law at the University of Catania from 1969 to 1970.
 He then took up similar position at the University of Ferrara, where he would remain until 1977.
 In that latter year he started working at the Institute of Public Law of the faculty of political science of the University of Bologna.
 He stopped working there in 1994.
 He was a professor of constitutional law at the University of Bologna.
 He took up emeritus status in 2014.

 In 2013 Barbera was named as one of 35 academics in a commission on constitutional reform under Prime Minister Enrico Letta.

 Barbera is a corresponding academic of the Academy of Sciences of the Institute of Bologna in the section of law, economics, and finance.